Mariosunny/validate-declarative/README.md

 ## API

-#### `verify(schema, data, extraneous=false)`
+#### `verify(schema, data, extraneousAllowed=false)`
 Validates `data` against the `schema`, returning *true* if and only if every property in the schema exists in the data, and every property's value in the data satisfies the constraints of the property (see Constraints), *false* otherwise.
-If `extraneous` is set to *false*, and there is at least one property that exists in the data but not in the schema, returns *false*.
-If `extraneous` is set to *true*, extraneous properties in the data will be ignored.
+If `extraneousAllowed` is set to *false* (default), and there is at least one property that exists in the data but not in the schema, returns *false*.
+If `extraneousAllowed` is set to *true*, extraneous properties in the data will be ignored.

-#### `validate(schema, data, extraneous=false)`
+#### `validate(schema, data, extraneousAllowed=false)`
 Same as `verify()`, but returns an array of error objects (see below) describing each constraint failure in detail.
 If the data satisfies the schema, the array will be empty, otherwise the array will be non-empty.

 #### Errors